tofuutils/pre-commit-opentofu/README.md

 > **Note**: To build image you need to have [`docker buildx`](https://docs.docker.com/build/install-buildx/) enabled as default builder.
 > Otherwise - provide `TARGETOS` and `TARGETARCH` as additional `--build-arg`'s to `docker build`.

-When hooks-related `--build-arg`s are not specified, only the latest version of `pre-commit` and `terraform` will be installed.
+When hooks-related `--build-arg`s are not specified, only the latest version of `pre-commit` and `opentofu` will be installed.

 ```bash
 git clone git@github.com:tofuutils/pre-commit-opentofu.git